beemojs/beemo/website/docs/tool.md

+---
-# Tool
+title: Tool instance
+---

-A Beemo Tool instance is a representation of the current running process.
+A Beemo `Tool` instance is a representation of the current running process.
 It provides loaded configuration, driver and script plugins, utility methods, and more.

 ## Configuration